 Social Work (BA)

 Viterbo’s social work program is nationally accredited by the Council on Social Work Education and provides students with the hands-on and experiential learning necessary to prepare them for a rewarding and dynamic profession.
-As part of this program, students will participate in a 30-hour per week, 450-hour internship in a social service setting working with a trained social work field instructor.
+As part of this program, students will participate in a 30-hour per week, 450-hour internship in a social service setting working with a trained social work practicum instructor.
 Small classes and challenging courses are led by caring faculty who have extensive experience as social workers.

 - Admission